MrNavaStar/InvSync/README.md

 Setup is very simple.
 Drop the mod into your mods folder on all the servers you want to sync.
 Starting a server will generate a config with the following contents:

-- SQLite Settings:
-  - Database Name: The name of the sqlite database you want generated or your existing database.
-  - Database Table Name: The name of the table that will store player data in your database.
-  - Database Directory: The directory where you want the database to be created or where your existing one already lives.

-- Sync Settings:
-  - Sync Inv: Sync player inventory between servers.
-  - Sync Armour: Sync player armour between servers.
-  - Sync eChest: Sync player ender chest between servers.
-  - Sync Xp: Sync player experience between servers.
-  - Sync Score: Sync player score between servers.
-  - Sync Health: Sync player health between servers.
-  - Sync Food Level: Sync player food level between servers.
-  - Sync Status Effects: Sync active status effects between servers.

 ## IMPORTANT NOTES

 - Configs MUST be identical between all participating servers in order for the mod to function correctly.